Courses may include

 This course provides learners with an opportunity to connect with industry and take part in real world operations in the oceans sector.
 The course content will depend on the placement arranged by the learner and will include following safety, procedures and professional practice particular to the company and situation.
 NSCC Faculty will advise and liaise with learner and supervisor, visiting the location where possible.

-In this course, learners will be instructed in basic photographic skills, and the unique challenges for marine photography.
+In this course, students are instructed in basic photographic and videographic skills, and the unique challenges of applying these in marine environments.
 Topics covered include lighting and colour temperature, lenses and optical ports, deployment of camera systems.
+In addition, students work on field projects that require the design and build of underwater autonomous imaging systems using conventional action cameras.

-In this course, learners will be instructed in basic digital video principles and intermediate photographic skills, and the unique challenges for marine photography.
+In this course, learners will be instructed in basic digital video principles and intermediate photographic and videographic skills, and the unique challenges for marine photography.
 Topics covered include basic video systems, advanced lighting control, time-lapse video, deployment of camera systems, metadata management and video codecs.
+Students learn how to use industry standard photo and video editing software.
+They learn how to manage images and videos using data imaging management software.
+Students are exposed to various underwater imaging systems and learn how to use and maintain them during field operations.
+In preparation for field operations students design and build underwater monitoring systems using action cameras and 360 cameras.

 OTAD 5022 - Marine Electro-Mechanical Systems I